KrazyCanucks/dnd-transcript-cleanup/README.md

 # dnd-transcript-cleanup
 A few cleanup scripts for processing Whisper .tsv files (generated from Craig Discord recordings)

+There are also some prompts to look at in the AI_Prompts folder.
+Depending on the length of my transcripts, I will either use ChatGPT with custom GPTs with these prompts, or I will use the anthropic Claude models because they hold a longer context window.
+Enjoy!

 ## Setup

 1. **Directory Structure**: Place the Whisper-generated transcripts in a directory named after the session (e.g., `SESSION_NAME`).
 If the session has multiple parts, create subdirectories (e.g., `SESSION_NAME/PART`).
 For example, sometimes I have 5 hour sessions - I stop and start Craig halfway through the session, so I have two "parts" to process separately.